on May 15th, 2020 (JST) current information.

 Every day around 10:00 to 22:00.

 Upscale restaurants close for a time in the afternoon.
 Some restaurants are only open at night.
-Food stalls are open from early morning until late at night, so that something is available to eat at anytime.
+Food stalls are open from early morning until late at night, so that something is available to eat at anytime in urban areas.

 Usually open 24 hours.